ignorantic/kurdel/CONTRIBUTING.md

 ### Build conventions

 * Each package must build **independently**.
-* No direct cross-imports of `src/` files between packages — always use published entry points.
+* No direct cross-imports of `src/` between packages — always use public exports.
-* Type declarations are resolved via `tsc-alias` after build.
+* Type paths are rewritten using **tsc-alias** after build.
-* Build output must go to `lib/` for all packages.
+* Compiled output goes to `lib/` for all packages.

 ---